andotalao24/andotalao24.github.io/_pages/about.md

 ---
 I am looking for PhD positions for 24 fall.

 I am a first-year Master's student in Computer Science at UMass Amherst where I am lucky to do research at [IESL lab](http://www.iesl.cs.umass.edu/).
 I finished my undergraduate study in Computer Science at HKUST in 2022.
-In the past, I was a research assistant at [SMART lab](https://hkustsmartlab.netlify.app/) and an NLP research intern at [IDEA](https://www.idea.edu.cn/en/about-team.html).
+In the past, I was a research assistant at [SMART lab](https://hkustsmartlab.netlify.app/) working on medical image analysis and an NLP research intern at [IDEA](https://www.idea.edu.cn/en/about-team.html).

 **Research Interests**.
 I am especially interested in label-efficient learning / weakly-supervised learning and improving the robustness and interpretability of neural networks.
 I am particularly enthusiastic about applying the implication to biology and medicine where labeled data are scarce and trustworthiness is valued.
 Correspondingly, I have worked on various tasks with diverse kinds of data involving texts, images and videos.
 I am also broadly interested in explainability,  multimodality and neural science.
-Currently, I focus on studying large language models, including understanding in-context learning (TEACH @ ICML23), knowledge distillation from LLMs (in submission), applying LLMs to clinical QA (in preparation) and debiasing LLMs (ongoing).
+Currently, I focus on studying large language models, including understanding in-context learning (TEACH @ ICML23), knowledge distillation from LLMs (under review), applying LLMs to clinical QA (in preparation) and debiasing LLMs (ongoing).

 Apart from research, I am also interested in entrepreneurship which helps me consider my future research area.
 I took a minor in entrepreneurship at HKUST.
 My internship at the CTO lab of [IDEA](https://www.idea.edu.cn/en) was also about collaborating with a unicorn startup.
 In my spare time, I love photography and architecture.
 Check my instagram ([*zzzh_nick*](https://instagram.com/zzzh_nick?igshid=YmMyMTA2M2Y=)).

 ## Publications
 ### 2023
 - **Mist-KD: Multi-stage Knowledge Distillation for Parsing**\